lukehb/137-roi/README.md

 # 137-roi
+A module for [TrajSuite](https://github.com/lukehb/TrajSuite).
 A library of trajectory region of interest mining algorithms